Induction regulator: Working

 Since the single phase regulator only changes the flux linking the excitation and series windings, it does not introduce a phase shift between the supply voltage and the load voltage.
 However, the varying position of the movable element in the three-phase regulator does create a phase shift.
 This may be a concern if the load circuit may be connected to more than one supply, since circulating currents will flow owing to the phase shift.

 If the rotor terminals are connected to a three-phase electric power network, a rotating magnetic field will be driven into the magnetic core.

 The resulting flux will produce an emf on the windings of the stator with the particularity that if rotor and stator are physically shifted by an angle α, then the electric phase shifting of both windings is α too.
 Considering just the fundamental harmonic, and ignoring the shifting, the following equation rules:

 Where ξ is the winding factor, a constant related to the construction of the windings.

 If the stator winding is connected to the primary phase, the total voltage seen from the neutral (N) will be the sum of the voltages at both windings rotor and stator.
 Translating this to electric phasors, both phasors are connected.
-However, there is an angular shifting of α between them.
+There is an angular shifting of α between them.
 Since α can be freely chosen between [0, π], both phasors can be added or subtracted, so all the values in between are attainable.
 The primary and secondary are not isolated.
 Also, the ratio of the magnitudes of voltages between rotor and stator is constant; the resultant voltage varies owing to the angular shifting of the series winding induced voltage.